Maneater (Hall & Oates song)

-"Maneater" is a song by the American duo Hall & Oates, featured on their eleventh studio album, H2O (1982).
+"Maneater" is a song by American duo Hall & Oates, featured on their eleventh studio album, H2O (1982).
 It reached number one on the Billboard Hot 100 chart on December 18, 1982.
-It remained in the top spot for four weeks, more than any of the duo's five other number-one hits, including "Kiss on My List", which remained in the top spot for three weeks.
+It remained in the top spot for four weeks, longer than any of the duo's five other number-one hits, including "Kiss on My List", which remained in the top spot for three weeks.